 Want a true Phoenix experience?
 Make sure to catch one of our spectacular sunsets, which paint the desert sky on a nightly basis.
 We know the best places to watch a sunset in Phoenix and are happy to let you in on our favorite spots:

-A great place to catch a sunset before a night out downtown, Lustre Bar has a hip and comfortable atmosphere, made even cooler by its poolside lounge seating.
+A great place to catch a sunset before a night out downtown is Lustre Rooftop Bar at Kimpton Hotel Palomar Phoenix.
+Located in the heart of the city, this spot offers a hip and comfortable atmosphere, made even cooler by its poolside lounge seating.

 Stunning views may as well be on the menu at elements at Sanctuary on Camelback Mountain Resort & Spa.
 This fine-dining experience offer views in close proximity to Phoenix’s most-iconic landmark: Camelback Mountain.

 Perched on a mountaintop 1,800 feet above the city, Different Pointe of View at Pointe Hilton Tapatio Cliffs Resort pairs American cuisine with Mediterranean influences with stunning views of the surrounding desert landscape.
 Time your dinner just right and you'll catch an iconic Phoenix sunset followed by the city's twinkling lights at night.
 Reservations recommended via 602-866-6350.

 11111 N. Seventh St., Phoenix